corrode/corrode.github.io/content/blog/hardening-rust/index.md

 The most obvious difference is integer overflow behavior.
 Debug builds panic on overflow, while release builds silently wrap around.
 We covered that in [Pitfalls of Safe Rust](/blog/pitfalls-of-safe-rust/).

-But the differences run deeper than arithmetics.
+But the differences run deeper than arithmetic.
 Release builds remove `debug_assert!` checks, enable optimizations, and may exercise different code paths behind `cfg(debug_assertions)`.
 Unsafe code and FFI boundaries are especially sensitive to this: undefined behavior can appear harmless in debug mode and break only once the optimizer starts relying on Rust's aliasing and validity rules.

 Here is a trivial example: